 You can contribute 100% of your taxable compensation – up to the annual contribution limit.
 If you are age 50 or older, you can make additional catch-up contributions.
 Keep in mind, these limits are reduced by any amount you are contributing to a traditional IRA.

 You also have the flexibility to contribute to a Roth IRA throughout the year.
 All contributions for a given tax year must be made by the tax-filing deadline.

 If your income exceeds certain dollar amounts, your maximum Roth IRA contribution may be lower.
-These contribution amount limits are $6,000 for anyone age 49 years and younger or $7,000 for anyone age 50 and older.
+These contribution amount limits for 2022 are $6,000 for anyone age 49 years and younger or $7,000 for anyone age 50 and older.
+The contribution amount limits for 2023 are $6,500 for anyone age 49 years and younger or $7,500 for anyone age 50 and older.
 If you have more than one IRA, your total combined contributions can’t exceed these contribution limits.

 It’s possible that your income may prohibit you from being able to contribute to a Roth IRA at all.
 This is based on your modified adjusted gross income (MAGI) determined by the Internal Revenue Service.

 Review the MAGI charts to see if your income or joint income falls into Roth IRA contribution limits.
 If your MAGI falls in the "partial" range, a tax professional can help you determine your exact IRA contribution maximum.